 AMP pages are hosted on Google’s servers allowing Google to cache, preload, and prerender the pages before a user even clicks the link in the SERPs.

 You’re not really visiting the site you think your visiting, just a clone on Google.

-Monetizing AMP pages with ad providers like Adsense is also more of a challenge because ads are often stripped out in favour of site speed.
+Monetizing AMP pages with ad providers like Adsense is also more of a challenge because ads are often stripped out in favor of site speed.

 What are the benefits of using AMP?

 There are many benefits still to using AMP with site speed being the highlight.
-But unfortunately for AMP site owners, the Top Stories Carousel is no longer and AMP safe place.
-The SEO playing field has been levelled.
+But unfortunately for AMP site owners, the Top Stories Carousel is no longer an AMP safe place.
+The SEO playing field has been leveled.